FINDING

 • Visit Health Access Program for more information

-• help head and neck cancer patients live life fully during and after treatment by providing financial aid
+• Help head and neck cancer patients live life fully during and after treatment by providing financial aid

 • You must be under active treatment for head and neck cancer or been treated for head and neck cancer by an established oncologist